-The Lower Leg Assessment Clinic (LLAC) is a RN and OT run clinic that accepts referrals for patients requiring comprehensive lower leg assessments, edema management, compression therapy treatment, and wound consults.
-The LLAC team can authorize Alberta Aids to Daily Living (AADL) funding for compression stockings, and therapeutic footwear to individuals who suffer from neuropathy.
+The Lower Leg Assessment Clinic (LLAC) is an RN- and OT-run clinic that accepts referrals for patients requiring comprehensive lower leg assessments, edema management, compression therapy treatment, and wound consults.
+The LLAC team can authorize Alberta Aids to Daily Living (AADL) funding for compression stockings, and therapeutic footwear for individuals who suffer from neuropathy.